 [Section 32E inserted by No. 4 of 2002 s.
 57; amended by No. 58 of 2010 s.
 50.]

 32F.
-Provisions relating to financial institutions
+Financial institutions, liabilities and rights in relation to trust accounts

 (1) A financial institution does not incur any liability or obligation to any person by reason only that it has failed to secure compliance by a dealer with any provision of this Division, or of the regulations, relating to —